Ecodenl/Woningdossier/docs/the-mighty-book-of-decision-making.md

 # Decisions
 #### This file will contain important decisions being made throughout the development of Hoomdossier.
 This will mainly contain decisions made by Hoom itself.

+##Duplicating user data for input source
+This is a feature which "allows" the user to copy data from a opposing input source to its own.
+It will be checked in the DuplicateDataForUser middleware.

+When the current user has no data it will copy data from the opposing input source, this applies for a coach or resident.
+The opposing input source could be anything, but mostly the master is used.

 ##ApplyExampleBuildingForChanges
 This job applies a example building with its content for the given changes, a build year or building type can be passed.
 When passed, these will be used to determine the building type.